Agents of S.H.I.E.L.D.: Music

 Bear McCreary confirmed that he would compose music for the series in July 2013.
 Unlike on some of his previous scores, ABC and Marvel allowed McCreary to work with a full symphonic orchestra, typically featuring 50 or 70 players, with over 90 for "important" episodes.
 Orchestra recording for the series occurred at Warner Bros.
 Studios' Eastwood Stage, Sony Pictures Studios' Barbra Streisand Scoring Stage, and Twentieth Century Fox Studios' Newman Scoring Stage.
 Complex synthesizer programming was also used, to give the score "a modern edge".

-Since Agents of S.H.I.E.L.D. was the first MCU television series, McCreary felt there was "a sense that it had to connect" to the consistent orchestra sound of the films, but viewed through a television lens.
+Since Agents of S.H.I.E.L.D. was the first MCU television series, McCreary felt there was "a sense that it had to connect" to the consistent orchestra sound of the films but viewed through a television lens.
 McCreary composes on average 30 minutes of music per episode.
-Creating the main theme for the series, which McCreary also saw as Coulson's theme, was a process which took a lot of collaboration with the executive producers, who wanted a specific sound—"something big, that...belonged in the Marvel Cinematic Universe" but also "intimate because these aren't superheroes, these are regular people."
+Creating the main theme for the series, which McCreary also saw as Coulson's theme, was a process that took a lot of collaboration with the executive producers, who wanted a specific sound—"something big, that...belonged in the Marvel Cinematic Universe" but also "intimate because these aren't superheroes, these are regular people".
 McCreary had to work harder to make the theme heard, given that the show does not have a traditional title sequence.
 By the third and fourth seasons, McCreary noted "the score became a little more intense and more electronically driven...
 [E]lectronics really moved to the forefront as we got into more stories about Inhumans and the digital world our characters inhabit.
 But the orchestra is always our foundation."

 In 2014, after working as an intern for McCreary, Jason Akers was asked to provide additional music for the series.
 McCreary hired Akers as a full time staff member in 2015, and he began to have more artistic input into the series' music.
 Akers is credited as co-composer alongside McCreary for the seventh season.
 Some of McCreary's favorite pieces from the series included "Cello Concerto" from "The Only Light in the Darkness", and pieces that had "massive deviations" such as music for Ghost Rider, the Framework reality, and going to outer space.